 How does the procedure work?

 The physician inserts a needle through the skin and advances it into the bone.
-A second needle inserted through the first needle then removes a sample of the bone.
-The needle is then removed.
+A second needle, inserted through the first needle, removes a sample of the bone.
+The needles are then removed.
 The procedure is usually image-guided.

 How is the procedure performed?

 Bone biopsies are usually done on an outpatient basis.

 You will be positioned so that the physician can easily reach the bone that is to be sampled.
 A belt or strap may be used to hold you in the correct position.

 If the procedure is performed with CT, you will lie down during the procedure.
 A limited CT scan will be performed to confirm the location to be biopsied

 You may be connected to monitors that track your heart rate, blood pressure and pulse during the procedure.

 A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm so that sedation or relaxation medication may be given intravenously during the procedure.
 You may be also given a mild sedative prior to the biopsy.